FiwareULPGC/docs.TourGuide/doc/development-context-aware-applications/v2/how-to-subscribe-to-changes-on-context-information.md

 gets notified (in order to recalculate restaurant average rating and publish it back in the Context Broker GE).

+Remember to add the `fiware-service: tourguide` header to use the NiceEating data.

     POST <cb_host>:<cb_port>/v2/subscriptions
     {
       "description": "Update average rating",